dekoza/mtgpl/RAV.rst

 :mtgtip:`Chord of Calling<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/0/e064174b-8f07-4fea-9eef-c3b5d0220b1a.jpg?1598916101|https://scryfall.com/card/rav/156/chord-of-calling?utm_source=api>`
    Convoke (Your creatures can help cast this spell.
 Each creature you tap while casting this spell pays for |mana_1| or one mana of that creature's color.)

-   Search your library for a creature card with converted mana cost X or less and put it onto the battlefield.
-Then shuffle your library.
+   Search your library for a creature card with mana value X or less, put it onto the battlefield, then shuffle.

 :mtgtip:`Civic Wayfinder<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/5/654eacc9-5f80-44ea-8d7b-71cd8227fa38.jpg?1598916112|https://scryfall.com/card/rav/157/civic-wayfinder?utm_source=api>`
-   When Civic Wayfinder enters the battlefield, you may search your library for a basic land card, reveal it, and put it into your hand.
-If you do, shuffle your library.
+   When Civic Wayfinder enters the battlefield, you may search your library for a basic land card, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Doubling Season<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/7/c7e71299-98f6-494e-b187-8d22ce5f50af.jpg?1598916131|https://scryfall.com/card/rav/158/doubling-season?utm_source=api>`